libregraphicsmeeting/lgm-video-archive/docs/basics.md

 2. **Slug:** how the name will be rendered in the URL
 3. **Description:** the speaker biography

 **Additional fields:** implemented as Custom Fields.
 Since WordPress 4.4, taxonomies offer support for custom metadata.
+NOTE: currently, they aren't yet handled by the default importer.

 - **URL:** personal homepage of the speaker.
 Field ID: `speaker_url` - could also be used for social media profiles, WikiPedia page, etc.